Problem

 Algorithm

-2. Check if root is null; if so, return result immediately, indicating there are no nodes to process.
+rootisnull; if so, returnresultimmediately, indicating there are no nodes to process. - While

 class Solution {